 Have you already started capturing some data from the platform?
 And how is it helping you in terms of shaping your strategy/decision making?

 Yes, absolutely.
 It’s still early, but the future focus is mainly about using data to ensure that we successfully sift our content and get rid of activities that don’t seem to be bringing value to our learners.
 What we really appreciate is that Filtered gives us a really easy way to achieve that.
 In its system, Filtered has what it calls a “relevance score”.
 And when a learner completes a specific piece of content - reads an article or watches a video - they are then able to rate its relevance.
 Every bit of this information feeds the machine and goes to ensure that whatever content is continuously churned and re-served is highly relevant to each learner.
 These tools and tactics built into the platform really help us to improve the overall learning experience in a way that, in Heineken, we have never been able to do before.

 Where do you see things moving forward when it comes to digital transformation?

 I’m passionate about technology, particularly applied to the world of learning.
 So, for me, this is a wonderful future to look forward to.
 I think that Heineken and many organisations are now about to scale up on learning initiatives like they’ve never been able to before.
 And that is a huge, huge, advantage to any organisation wanting to accelerate their digital transformation journey.
 From a learning perspective, I think a future focus will be looking at the trends emerging from digital transformation and working out how they can bring value to organisations.
-For example, we have started to look into AR and VR and evaluating which learning problems these technologies can help us to solve in HEINEKEN.
+For example, we have started to look into AR and VR and evaluating which learning problems these technologies (such as LXP) can help us to solve in HEINEKEN.
 I think data is going to be fundamental for us.
 We have never really taken advantage of data to improve learning, particularly corporate learning.
 And, as a result of all of these digital solutions and platforms, we’re now becoming able to truly embed learning in the flow of work.